krishnagopika/InterviewQuestions/Questions.md

 12. Is it possible to write a lambda expression withput ({})?

 13. Is it mandatory to embend parameters of a lambda expression in ()?

+14. Can you serealize a lambda expression?

+15. When do we create a deafult method in an interface?

+16. When do we create a static method in an interface?

+17. Is it mandatory to override default methods of an Interface?

+18. Declare an annotation type Book, with book name, author name, publishing data, genre as elemnts.

+19. Is it possible to repeat an annotation?
+Justify your answer with an example.